Updated 2019-02-03 22:31:21 -0500

 - Imports from FF.net: Imports of works hosted on fanfiction.net are currently not supported, as FF.net has blocked the Archive from accessing their site - see this post on FF.net problems for more information.

 - Imports from other sites: due to issues with the page layout, our parser is unable to interpret the content on pages from several other sites, including tumblr.com, Quotev.com, Adultfanfiction.net, and Wattpad.com, as well as files publicly shared at Google Drive/Google Docs, Word Online, and DropBox.
 This causes the import to immediately fail and generate an "error 500".
 Our best suggestion is to copy the content directly from the page and paste it into the Rich Text editor.

-- Imports from sites with Age Verification confirmations: the Archive import code is not able to bypass most sites' age verification pages (it is only six, after all).
+- Imports from sites with Age Verification confirmations: the Archive import code is not able to bypass most sites' age verification pages (it is only a pre-teen, after all).
 It will return the age verification as content or the import will fail.
 To import from a site such as Livejournal or Dreamwidth that has an age verification page or pop-up, you will need to temporarily mark your content on the original site in a way that disables the age verification.

 - Imported works post without preview: Importing multiple works in one go results in them being posted immediately instead of being previewed first.
 This is a bug and will be fixed in the future.
 You can work around this for now by importing works one by one.

 - Multichapter importing: Currently, if you import a multichapter work (either from a single URL, or using multiple URLs and choosing to import as chapters of a single work) only the first chapter is viewable/editable before posting.
 Additionally, choosing to Edit before posting will cause your work to appear with two copies of chapter 1 and no chapter 2.
 You can avoid this problem by choosing either "Post" to post directly or "Save Work Draft" to save the work to your Drafts (so you can edit it before posting).